 Chris Newman, also known as Newmany, is an illustrator and graphic designer from south-east London, UK.

-He is a fan of anime, good food, and plants, and enjoys playing the electric guitar and bass.
+He is a fan of anime, good food, plants, and his allotment, and enjoys playing the electric guitar and bass.
 He is the author of the children’s food waste picture book ‘The Perfectly Wonky Carrot’ and also runs Cuttle Prints – a luxury gift wrap business with his friend and fellow designer Daniel Damien Edwards.

 Mission: To help people bring their ideas to life with fun and engaging design.

 Strategy: Fun, punchy design that convinces and attracts the eye.

 “What inspired you to write The Perfectly Wonky Carrot?”

 Halfway through 2016, I watched ‘Hugh’s War on Waste’ – a three-part BBC series that looks into the waste generated by supermarkets and the fast food Industry.
 The first episode is about the food we eat, and how we – the purchaser, and supermarkets – the supplier; waste millions of tonnes of food each year.

 One scene that struck me in particular, featuring some parsnip farmers; truly highlighted the strict cosmetic standards imposed on farmers by supermarkets, who only want perfectly shaped and sized produce.
 Everything else that’s ‘wonky’ gets rejected, costing farmers vital resources and money.
 The scene ends with a dump truck pouring out a weeks-worth of rejected turnips – a pile that is around 20 tonnes and over 10 feet high.
 Seeing the farmer’s plight, and the amount of perfectly edible food unnecessarily wasted motivated me to write a book celebrating wonky fruit and veg.